wordofwarning/wordofwarning.org/hab/haphazard/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Haphazard** is our occasional foray into all ages live art, with intriguing images and offbeat oddities dotted around the historic [Z-arts](http://www.z-arts.org)' building in Manchester's Hulme.
+**Haphazard** is our occasional foray into all ages live art, with intriguing images and offbeat oddities dotted around the historic <a href="http://www.z-arts.org" target="_blank">Z-arts</a>' building in Manchester's Hulme.
 Playful, quirky, engaging and sometimes plain daft: this is a day for kids and their adults, adults and *their* adults — in short, anyone looking for a different day out!

-**In [2013](/archive/2013-spring/haphazard)** we filled Z-arts to the brim with moving musical sculptures, a bouncy squeaky ping-pong dance and an underground labyrinth (only for the brave!) — **[2015](/archive/2015-haphazard)** saw everything from quirky quoits to crotchety crochet, freaky food to a jungle jamboree, topped off with a dose of dotty dance and a plea to avenge the apiary (or save the bees!); to get a feel for it have a look at [2013](/galleries/2013-haphazard) + [2015](/galleries/2015-haphazard) images.

-Our **[third Haphazard](/archive/2016-haphazard)** took over Z-arts on Saturday 20 February 2016, with audiences coming and going as they pleased between 12noon and 4pm.
-Not just for children but live art for ALL ages, the day appealed to adults and children alike (even if the kids needed to explain it to the adults!).
-With thirteen works, the [programme](/archive/2016-haphazard/programme) used a variety of spaces — from black box to gallery to café — have a look at [images from the day](/galleries/2016-haphazard).
+**Fooling around… Haphazard 2017 call for artist proposals**

+hÅb + Z-arts are calling for proposals and expressions of interest from artists for our **fourth Haphazard on Sat 1 Apr 2017 (12noon-4pm)**, a free 'all ages' live art day in and around Z-arts, and since it's taking place on April Fool's day we thought we'd throw the gauntlet down and invite imaginative ideas that play the fool… *not* an invitation for spoof applications please!

+To date, Haphazard has seen ping pong balls and squeaky toys; human dogs, cats, giant rats and the Gendersaurus Rex; hula-hooping and human quoits; a giant periscope, a golden toilet and a tiny bee-shaped world… to get a feel for it have a look at [2016](/galleries/2016-haphazard)/[2015](/galleries/2015-haphazard)/[2013](/galleries/2013-haphazard)'s image galleries and to get an idea of what's gone before see [2016](/archive/2016-haphazard)/[2015](/archive/2015-haphazard)/[2013](/archive/2013-spring/haphazard)'s archives.

+This is not live art for children but live art for all ages — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!).
+From experience, what works best are big surreal images, interesting repetitive movement and nothing too text heavy.
+This year we'll award bonus points for ideas that play with the idea of the April Fool.
+We have access to a variety of spaces <a href="http://haphazard.posthaven.com/fooling-around-dot-dot-dot-haphazard-2017-live-art-for-all-ages-call-for-artists" target="_blank">(see space info sheet here)</a> most suitable for durational, intervention and 'come and go' work rather than sit-down shows.
+We have a small budget and can offer an honorarium of up to £300 per piece (bigger proposals please get in contact first).
+This isn't a really formal selection process with lots of criteria, but work does need to be legal and you must have the right to perform it!
+So we can get all the info in one place, we'd be grateful if you could fill out the <a href="http://habarts.wufoo.eu/forms/haphazard-2017-proposal-form" target="_blank">Haphazard proposal form</a> **by Friday 27 January 2017**, after which we'll let you know if you're on the list of possible projects and get in touch to take it from there.
+If you'd like to talk to us about your ideas first – email <mailto:haphazard@habarts.org> or call 0161 232 6086 and talk to Tamsin or Cat.

-[Haphazard 2016](/archive/2016-haphazard) was presented by Word of Warning + Z-arts; produced by hÅb + Z-arts; supported using public funding by Arts Council England + funded by Manchester City Council; supported by the Paul Hamlyn Foundation Breakthrough Fund.
+Haphazard 2017 is presented by Word of Warning + Z-arts; produced by hÅb + Z-arts; supported using public funding by Arts Council England + funded by Manchester City Council.
-Enquiries: <mailto:haphazard@habarts.org> | <a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a> | <a href="http://twitter.com/hashtag/Haphazard" target="_blank">#Haphazard</a>
+Enquiries: <mailto:haphazard@habarts.org> | <a href="http://twitter.com/hashtag/Haphazard" target="_blank">#Haphazard</a>